AdobeDocs/cc-everywhere/src/pages/guides/concepts/migration.md

 #### Full editor API tests

 - Test loading a template or design using `create`, `createWithAsset`, and `createWithTemplate`.
-- Validate that the default category, search text, template type, and titles are set correctly in the editor.
+- Validate that the editor sets the default category, search text, template type, and titles correctly.
 - Ensure that export options, multi-page settings, allowed file types, and image quality settings are applied properly.

 #### Quick Action API tests

 - Test various Quick Action APIs such as image and video editing.
-- Validate that common inputs for Quick Actions are working correctly.
+- Validate that standard inputs for Quick Actions are working correctly.
 - Ensure that API-specific parameters are applied and functioning as expected.

 #### Modules API tests